-Great Oak is located on a picturesque 20-acre farm give minutes from downtown Aiken, South Carolina.
+Great Oak is located on a picturesque 40-acre farm five minutes from downtown Aiken, South Carolina.
 Aiken is among the foremost equestrian communities not only in the Southeast, but also in the nation.
 It seems imperative that Aiken should be home to one of the PATH certified riding programs.
 We share our expertise to empower individuals with special needs and their families.
 We aim to see our students discover a new relationship with the horses through thoughtful programs that guide and nurture the riders.

 Simply put, we change lives.
 Help us build the next 20 years and beyond at Great Oak.